freesewing/freesewing/markdown/org/docs/designs/jane/instructions/en.md

 Repeat for the second sleeve.
 Hem the bottom of the sleeves.

-## Step 5
+## Step 3: Prep the side gores

-Sew the side  gores together
+Sew the two side gores together along the longest straight edges to create a kite.
+Finish the seam.
+Repeat for other set of side gores.

 ## Step 6
 Mark the sideseam.
 This is the space left between the side gores and the sleeve.